Become a CAPS Leader

 - Contact the supervisor with any questions or concerns as they arise so that they can be handled as quickly and efficiently as possible.

 - Check email and the CAPS Leader Administration shell for communication from students, the Supervisor, or others associated with the CAPS Leader program.
-Students are expected to read and respond to emails at least once every 24-48 hours on average.
+Leaders are expected to read and respond to emails at least once every 24-48 hours on average.

 - Work hard to engage the students through both group and one-on-one contact.
 If the Leader needs assistance or support engaging his/her mentees, contact the CAPS Leader Supervisor.